 Basil is a good natural choice to relieve headaches and migraines.

-If you’re feeling under the weather and you might think that you’ll get hit by fever or colds, try fending it off by drinking basil leaf tea.
+If you’re feeling under the weather and you think that you’ll get hit by a fever or cold, try fending it off by drinking basil leaf tea.

 This seems to be a traditional method passed on by generations.